gass-git/trivia/README.md

 ## Fixing question strings

-In data/specialChars.js are all the HTML codes that will be replace with the corresponding char.
+In `data/specialChars.js` are all the HTML codes that will be replaced with the corresponding character.
 This is to avoid rendering questions with HTML codes.